 Bartestree with Lugwardine Council have undertaken to prepare an NDP and this process has been subject to environmental appraisal pursuant to the SEA Directive.
-The neighbourhood area comprises of Bartestree with Lugwardine, which is an amalgamation of two civil parishes, Bartestree with Lugwardine.
+Bartestree with Lugwardine is an amalgamation of two civil parishes, Bartestree with Lugwardine.
 The group parish is located 3 miles east of Hereford and main settlements comprise of Lugwardine in the west and Bartestree in the east.
-The settlement of Bartestree and Lugwardine has been identified as a 4.14 settlement for proportionate growth within the Core Strategy.

-The reg 14 draft Bartestree with Lugwardine NDP includes ten objectives, this will be supported by 13 mostly criteria planning policies and allocation of two settlement boundaries for the settlements of Bartestree and Lugwardine.
+Whilst the draft Bartestree with Lugwardine NDP includes ten objectives, this will be supported by 13 mostly criteria planning policies and allocation of two settlement boundaries for the settlements of Bartestree with Lugwardine.
 A large range of alternative options were considered prior to reaching a decision over the format of the draft plan and can be found in appendix five.